 Concrete is a composite material composed of aggregate bonded together with fluid cement which hardens over time.
 In Portland cement concrete, when the aggregate is mixed together with dry cement and water, they form a fluid mass that is easily moulded into shape.
 The cement reacts chemically with the water and other ingredients to form a hard matrix which binds all the materials together into a durable stone-like material that has many uses.
 Often, additives (such as pozzolans or superplasticizers) are included in the mixture to improve the physical properties of wet mix or the finished material (Kosmatka and panarese, 2002).
 Aggregate in a concrete mix consists of coarse aggregate such as granite or limestone and fine aggregate such as sand.
-Portland cement is the most common type of cement, it consists of a mixture of oxides of calcium, silicon and aluminium.
-Portland cement are made by heating limestone with clay and grinding the product called clinker with a source of sulphate (gypsum).
+Portland cement is the most common type of cement it consists of a mixture of oxides of calcium, silicon and aluminium.
+Portland cements are made by heating limestone with clay and grinding the product called clinker with a source of sulphate (gypsum).
 The use of industrial and agricultural wastes as pozzolan cementitious materials (SCMs) in concrete production is economical and suitable in term of strength, workability and durability.
 Cassava peel is one of the agricultural wastes which is a by-product of cassava processing, either for domestic consumption or industrial uses.
 Adesanya et al (2008) described that cassava peel constitutes between 20-35% of the weight of tuber, especially in the case of hand peeling.
-Cassava peel ash (CPA) has been found to be pozzolanic when it is calcined at 7000C for 90 minutes.
-(Salau and Olonade, 2011).
+Cassava peel ash (CPA) has been found to be pozzolanic when it is calcined at 7000C for 90 minutes (Salau and Olonade, 2011).
 The use of certain additives to improve the quality and performance of concrete had been carried out in many countries like Canada, India, Japan etc (Wahby, 2003; Blaga and Beaudoin, 2004b; Ohama, 2006; Islam et al, 2011).
-These addictives include among others asbestos, glass, nylon, carbon, polythene, fly-ash, polymer, epoxy, and super plasticizers.
+These additives include asbestos, glass, nylon, carbon, polythene, flyash, polymer, epoxy, and super plasticizers.
 These materials offer the advantages of higher strength, improved durability, and resistance to damage from freeze-thaw cycle, high rate of strength gain and high coefficient of thermal movement, outstanding adhesion qualities and low shrinkage (Wahby, 2003; Mason, 2004; Ohama, 2006; Islam et al, 2011).
-Concrete is a construction material that consists, in its most common form, of Portland cement, fine aggregates, coarse aggregates and water.
+Concrete is a construction material that consists in its most common form of Portland cement, fine aggregates, coarse aggregates and water.
 Each of these components contribute to the strength their concrete possesses (Gambhir, 2004).
+Pervious concrete offers the benefit of a rigid pavement design, which overcomes the instabilities of other permeable pavement system such as precast pavers or asphalt systems (Owolabi et al., 2014).
 The age long form of concrete has a number of limitations; such as low flexural strength, low failure strain, susceptibility to frost damage and low resistance to chemical attack (Blaga and Beaudoin, 2004a).